Wase, Nigeria: Climate

 In Wase, the dry season is oppressively hot and partially cloudy, and the wet season is oppressively hot and cloudy.
-The average annual temperature fluctuates between 65°F and 101°F, rarely falling below 60°F or rising over 105°F.
+The average annual temperature fluctuates between 65 F and 101 F, rarely falling below 60 F or rising over 105 F.

 Average Temperature

-The 2.5-month hot season, which runs from January 29 to April 14 (average daily high temperature above 97°F), is marked by high temperatures.
-March is the warmest month of the year in Wase, with typical high temperatures of 100°F and low temperatures of 75°F. The 3.9-month chilly season, which runs from June 23 to October 18, has daily highs that are typically lower than 87°F. In Wase, August is the coldest month of the year, with typical lows of 72°F and highs of 84°F.
+The 2.5-month hot season, which runs from January 29 to April 14 (average daily high temperature above 97 F), is marked by high temperatures.
+March is the warmest month of the year in Wase, with typical high temperatures of 100 F and low temperatures of 75 F. The 3.9-month chilly season, which runs from June 23 to October 18, has daily highs that are typically lower than 87 F. In Wase, August is the coldest month of the year, with typical lows of 72 F and highs of 84 F.

 History

-The region of Wase was first inhabited by the Jukuns, centered around the traditional walled town of the same name.
-At first, Bashar was at it present location.
-She contained a chiefdom ruled by the Jukun in Mavo and lastly by Tarok in Kadarko this comes after the second crises between Tarok and Fulani.
-The Local Government Area was predominantly inhabited by Tarok people,Hausa Fulani, Burmawa and Jukun tribes and other minor tribes and Basherawa.
-Later on Wase became part of the British Royal Niger Company protectorate (later Northern Nigeria) following the arrival of British troops in 1898.
-Wase was a part of Plateau Province when it was established in 1926, and then Plateau State upon Nigerian Independence in 1960.
+19th century

+Historical records indicate that the founders of Wase town were the Fulani, who established the settlement in 1813AD during the Jihad of Shehu Usman Danfodio of blessed memory, the movement that culminated in the rise of the Nineteenth Century Sokoto Caliphate.
+Wase was deliberately founded to support the effective prosecution of the Jihad along the south-eastern flank of the Bauchi territory within the expanding Caliphate.
+Consequently, the town became one of the most formidable military outposts in the Bauchi region for the nineteenth-century Jihadists, particularly during the formative years of the Caliphate, which was founded and administered on the Islamic legal system instituted by the late Shehu Usman Danfodio and his pupils.

+The founder of Wase was Giwa, a prominent Fulani who originally resided in Wuro Mayo in the then Bauchi region.
+Around 1813AD, he migrated to the Wase area and established the town.
+After founding the settlement, the itinerant Giwa continued to travel between Wase and Bauchi for about five years.
+He died at Wuro Mayo around 1816, leaving behind three sons — Hassan, Abdu and Umaru — from whom the three traditional ruling houses of Wase emerged.

+Supporting this historical account, A. H. Kirk-Green stated on page 48 of the Gazetteers of the Northern Provinces of Nigeria that: “Giwa, a Fulani living at Wuro Mayo in Bauchi, was the founder of the Wase dynasty.
+He came to the Wase country… making friends with Jukun who were living near the present town of Wase.”

+Similarly, J. M. Freemantle observed: “Giwa, a Fulani living at Wuro Mayo in Bauchi, was the original founder of the Wase dynasty.
+He came to the Wase country and, as he liked it, he continued going backwards and forwards for five years, making friends with the Jukun who were living near the present town of Wase.
+Giwa died at Wuro Mayo, about 1816, leaving three sons, Hassan, Abdu and Umoru.”